Abisara neavei

-Abisara neavei, the Neave's Judy or Neave's banded Judy, is a butterfly in the family Riodinidae.
+Abisara neavei, commonly known as the Neave's Judy or Neave's banded Judy, is a butterfly in the family Riodinidae.
 It is found in Nigeria, Cameroon, the Democratic Republic of the Congo, Uganda, Rwanda, Burundi, Kenya, Tanzania and Zambia.
-The habitat consists of primary and gallery forests, as well as the fringes of submontane forests.
+Its habitat includes primary and gallery forests, as well as the fringes of submontane forests.

 The larvae feed on Maesa lanceolata.